DNS - Domain Name System in Computer Networking

 Potential Replacements or Alternatives

-Potential alternatives to DNS include blockchain-based naming systems and decentralized naming architectures, which offer enhanced security and resilience.
+Potential alternatives to DNS include blockchain-based naming systems (like Ethereum Name Service - ENS) and decentralized naming architectures, which offer enhanced security and resilience.
+These systems aim to eliminate single points of failure and reduce dependence on centralized authorities like ICANN.

 Integration with Blockchain and Decentralized Systems